harmin-parra/pytest-report-extras/docs/index.rst

 pytest-report-extras
 ====================

-Pytest plugin to enhance pytest-html reports of webtest projects by adding screenshots, comments and webpage sources.
+Pytest plugin to enhance pytest-html reports of webtest projects by adding screenshots, comments, webpage sources and attachments.

 .. toctree::
    :maxdepth: 2